-These standard paths can be customized to create a more personalized learning plan using Bexley Seabury’s lifelong-learning and graduate courses.
+Standard paths can be customized to create a more personalized learning plan.
+This may include using Bexley Seabury’s Lifelong Learning and graduate courses.

 Students can also integrate resources from other sources into their program to meet defined competencies.

-In addition to participating in activities provided by local dioceses, participants will meet monthly with other deacons-in-training for formation, integration, and community.
+In addition to participating in activities provided by local dioceses, participants will meet regularly with other deacons-in-training for formation, integration, and community.